Coverage of opioid substitution therapy

 Export Indicator

-A programme’s ability to deliver opioid substitution therapy among people who inject drugs as a method of directly reducing injecting frequency.
-The target coverage is 40%.
+A programme’s ability to deliver opioid agonist maintenance therapy among people who inject drugs as a method of directly reducing injecting frequency.
+The target coverage is 50%.

-Opioid substitution therapy represents a commitment to treat opioid dependence and reduce the frequency of injecting, preferably to zero.
+Opioid agonist maintenance therapy represents a commitment to treat opioid dependence and reduce the frequency of injecting, preferably to zero.
 It is the most effective, evidence-based public health tool for reducing use among the people who inject opioids.
-Opioid substitution therapy provides crucial support for treating other health conditions, including HIV, tuberculosis and viral hepatitis.
+Opioid agonist maintenance therapy provides crucial support for treating other health conditions, including HIV, tuberculosis and viral hepatitis.

-Number of people who inject drugs and are receiving opioid substitution therapy at a specified date
+Number of people who inject drugs and are receiving opioid agonist maintenance therapy at a specified date

 Number of opioid-dependent people who inject drugs in the country